-The tax implications mentioned herein are effective as on the date of issue of this Document i.e. 26th October 2018 and may change due to modifications in existing legislation.
+The tax implications mentioned herein are effective as on 17th October 2019 and may change due to modifications in existing legislation.

 This document does not encompass detailed tax implications which are applicable / relevant to Portfolio entities (i.e. the entities in which the funds are invested).